Bobrac3023/Project5_Mildew_Detection_in_Cherry_Leaves/README.md

 - Finally, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project, you were confident you would use a given plot to display an insight, but later, you chose another plot type).

 # MACHINE LEARNING PIPELINE
+   - A typical workflow used for supervised learning is:
+     - Split the dataset into train and test set
+     - Fit the model (either using a pipeline or not)
+     - Evaluate your model.
+       - If performance is not good,revisit the process,
+         - start from data collection
+         - Conduct EDA (Exploratory Data Analysis) etc.

 # DATA COLLECTION NOTEBOOK